guilhermesilveira/Raman-uPL-Spectra-Analysis/README.md

 ## Micro-Photoluminescence
 <img align="left" src="https://raw.githubusercontent.com/Aurelien-Pelissier/Raman-uPL-Spectra-Analysis/master/img/PL.png" width=300>

-Spectrum analysis with lorentzian and gaussian fit time evolution of QW and PhC mode
+The microPL spectrum provide information about the Quantum well (gaussian) and the photonic crystal (lorentzian) Spectrum analysis with lorentzian and gaussian fit time evolution of QW and PhC mode